 "If you don't like something, change it.
 If you can't change it, change your attitude."

-Alex Caldwell joined the Colorado Health Institute in August 2016.
+Alex Caldwell joined the Colorado Health Institute in August 2016 as a policy analyst.
+She was promoted to Associate Director of Program Development and Analysis in November 2017.
 Alex conducts analysis on emerging health policy issues both in Colorado and nationally.
 Her work ranges from managing CHI’s research on new models of health care in Colorado to leading Safety Net Advisory Committee (SNAC) Labs, an ongoing series of learning labs focusing on issues impacting the state’s safety net.

 Previously, Alex worked on designing and implementing performance measurement frameworks at the Global Fund to Fight AIDS, Tuberculosis & Malaria, based in Geneva, Switzerland.
 At the Global Fund, Alex worked with technical groups to design indicators and data systems measuring the impact of the Fund’s $4 billion annual disbursements to programs around the world.
 She also helped the Global Fund’s management executive team and board develop strategic priorities.